Areas of Expertise

 Professor Lietzan brings to her scholarship and teaching eighteen years of private practice experience, eight of them as a partner in the food and drug group at Covington & Burling in Washington, DC.
 And she has been consistently identified by her peers in private practice as a “Best Lawyer in America” in the categories of FDA law (since 2013) and Biotechnology Law (since 2007).
 In practice, she handled a wide range of complex legal problems and broader legislative and regulatory policy questions affecting companies regulated by FDA.
 This work included lifecycle management and strategy issues, regulatory strategy and advocacy, white collar defense, congressional investigations, briefing in products liability cases, and international regulatory policy work.

-Professor Lietzan received a bachelor’s degree from the University of North Carolina, where she graduated with honors in history.
+Professor Lietzan received a bachelor’s degree from the University of North Carolina, from which she graduated with honors in history.
 She holds a master’s degree in history from UCLA and a law degree with high honors from Duke Law School.

 Latest News Featuring Erika Lietzan